The Basics of Branding. Understanding Branding from Logo to Positioning

 • Why should consumers believe in you and your products or services?

-And while you may have asked yourself these questions when building your company, it is also essential to add them to your branding strategy.
+While you may have asked yourself these questions when building your company, they are also essential to include in your branding strategy.

-Branding aims to bring a high level of authenticity to a business, along with a significant increase in the number of customers and many more long-term benefits.
-And just like we mentioned before, branding is a group of practices that, when put together, form a company’s identity.
+Branding aims to bring a high level of authenticity to a business, along with a significant increase in customer numbers and many more long-term benefits.
+As we mentioned before, branding is a group of practices that, when combined, form a company’s identity.

 First, you should decide what to paint on your puzzle.
-Then, you have to paint one piece at a time while ensuring that the pattern and color palette match the pieces painted before.
+Then, you must paint one piece at a time while ensuring the pattern and color palette match the previous pieces.
 Afterward, all you have to do is build the puzzle.

 But what should you draw on each piece of the puzzle?